Skip to main content

 This stores your platform’s unique identifier together with the Trust Validation Result.

-Later, when the user wants to perform a sensitive action, initiate a new verification flow that includes Biometrics Verification with Perform Advance Face Compare enabled.
-In the Direct Link URL, include:
+Later, when the user wants to perform a sensitive action and requires ownership validation, initiate a new verification flow that includes Biometrics Verification with Perform Advance Face Compare enabled.
+In the Direct Link URL, include the scui parameter:

 The platform will then: